 Please book a boat at the same time as the holiday home, as the boats can also be rented together with holiday home 85885 Helland.

-Own filleting house for fish 10 m from the holiday home, completed February 2022.
+Own filleting house for fish 10 m from the holiday home.
 Possible to rent a van for transport of fish and fishing equipment NOK 500 per week.

 If you were to fold Norway down the way from its southern tip the North Cape would fall somewhere between Rome and Naples.
 The most southern, western, northern and eastern points in Norway, despite the long land borders with Sweden, Finland and Russia, all lie on the sea.
 Better than that even is that the east of Finnmark shares a line of longitude with Istanbul, while the west coast in Bergen shares one with Marseille.
 If you travel from Norway's south coast to the arctic circle, you have to travel all the way to Kirkenes and then the same distance again.
 If you'd like to set off along the whole coastline, including fjords and islands, you should plan time and luggage for around 57,000 kilometres of travel.